stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * The signature of the callback method is derived from the documentation (as an extension it is not part of the API).

-* A JNA callback as an interface that must contain a __single__ public method, but this is not enforced at compile-time.
+* A JNA callback is an interface that must contain a __single__ public method, but this is not enforced at compile-time.

 * The `pUserData` parameter is optional user data returned to the callback to correlate state, this is largely redundant for an OO implementation and is always `null` in our implementation.